AnonymousAccount3/onebatch/README.md

 ## Time vs Objective

-The following figures present a visualization of the pairs ($T(A)$, Obj$(A)$) for eash algorithm $A$ in 2D graphics.
+The following figures present a visualization of the pairs ($T(A)$, Obj($A$)) for each algorithm $A$ in 2D graphics.
 The red line is the Pareto front.
 Each method belonging to the Pareto front is the best method for at least one Time vs Obj trade-off.

 ![plot](/figures/dota2_10_time_vs_obj.png)